• Skip to main content

 Landrum House

-An eclectic house with Ionic columns grouped in three’s.
-Note the distinctive motif in the enlarged gable dormer projecting from a gambrel roof.
+An eclectic house with Ionic columns grouped in three’s, it features a distinctive motif in the enlarged gable dormer projecting from a gambrel roof. front façade and forms a handsome porte cochere.

 ca. 1897